3 reasons why Talle valley trek in Arunachal is a must-do

 Whom is this trek meant for?

 Are you planning on going for your first Himalayan trek?
 Look no further.
 Talle Valley is a perfect fit.
 The highest altitude you reach on this trek is 9000 feet However, trekking in the dense sub-tropical and alpine forests of the north east is a unique experience since it is predominantly a jungle trail.
 It should not be taken too lightly.
 Prior trekking experience is helpful but not mandatory.
 There are chances of seeing snow in Talle Valley.

 The terrain of Talle Valley presents an opportunity to hike at ease.
-Each day covers a minimum of seven kilometres.
-But the maximum altitude rise is not more than 2500 feet.
-This provides a chance to explore the pristine forests at leisure.
-As the gradient of the Talle Valley trek is moderate, fewer parts that will tire you out.
+While each day covers a minimum of 7 kilometre, the maximum altitude rise is only 2,500 feet.
+This provides an opportunity to explore the pristine forests at leisure.
+As the gradient of the Talle Valley trek is moderate, there are fewer parts that will tire you out.
 This makes long walks through the forests enjoyable.
-We grade the Talle Valley trek as moderate.

 That said, this is not a trek that you can attempt unprepared.
 From Day 2 to Day 5, you will be covering a trekking distance of 33 kilometers.
-In this trail, there are sections where you gain and lose altitude.
-On Day 3, you gain an altitude of 2800 feet and lose an altitude of 1000 feet on the same day.
-This requires endurance and it’s highly recommended that you prepare for this section by jogging everyday and working on different aspects of strength training to enhance your cardiovascular fitness.
+On Day 3, you gain an altitude of 2800 feet and lose an altitude of 1000 feet on the same day, which can be strenuous.
+It is highly recommended that you prepare for this section by jogging everyday and working on different aspects of strength training to enhance your cardiovascular fitness.
 Click here to learn how to prepare and get fit for the trek.